cccbr/runningatower/content/docs/ringingroom/_index.md

 *Figure 12: Selection of peal boards*

 Peal and other commemorative boards, certificates and photographs.
 Are these recorded elsewhere?
 It is a good idea to maintain a quality photographic record of these in a separate location.
 There are persons who do produce boards to order, there details are often advertised in the Ringing World and on social media.
 Putting up a board in a tower requires consultation with the tower authority and an Archdeacons’ consultation in a [Church of England](../glossary/#church-of-england) church.
+Useful advice on this is provided in an article New peal boards and restorations in the 30 June 2023 issue of The Ringing World (p 675).
+A list of specialists providing peal boards is included in the **[Specialist Services chapter](https://belfryprojects.cccbr.org.uk/docs/115-specialists/)** of Belfry Upkeep.

 Older peal boards may require restoration.
 There are specialist firms providing such services, they can be found by a search of the internet or through the Ringing World.